 Too hot to trot

 Hot asphalt can wreak havoc on any dog’s sensitive paw pads.
-When walking your dog, try to keep him on the grass and limit your time outdoors in the heat of the day.
+When walking your dog, try to keep him or her on the grass and limit your time outdoors in the heat of the day.
 Take walks in the early morning or evening and always carry water.

 Made in the shade

-If your dog spends a lot of time outdoors, ensure he has access to plenty of shade.
+If your dog spends a lot of time outdoors, ensure it has access to plenty of shade.
 But even in the shade, temperatures can soar (especially for dogs that were built for cold weather) so keep cold water available at all times and limit outdoor time if possible.